 Transactions in foreign currencies are translated at the exchange rates at the dates of transaction.
-Exchange differences arising due to differences between the transaction date rates and the rates at the dates of payment are recognised in financial income and expenses in the income statement.
-Where foreign exchange transactions are considered hedging of future cash flows, the value adjustments are recognised directly in equity.
+Gains and losses arising due to differences between the transaction date rates and the rates at the dates of payment are recognised in financial income and expenses in the income statement.